anna470/Portfolio/README.md

 ## Welcome to Anna's Portfolio

+This Project was created as my first steps learning **SQL** at TechNative.
+I used hospital data to see where the revenue comes from, how it is balanced and how to improve numbers:

 **Scaling Smart: Revenue and Performance Analysis**

 Which treatments bring in the most revenue, which treatments should we potentially focus on specialisation